COVID-19: How we are supporting our employees & customers

 - Shared support available to employees by professional midwives (we are Tommy’s Pregnancy Accredited), particularly for those who are pregnant or may need other support in this area.

-For all businesses and workers affected by the COVID-19 pandemic, the coming weeks will contain many challenges and many learnings, as you would expect when adapting to an entirely new situation.
+For all businesses and workers affected by the COVID-19 pandemic, the current extraordinary period will contain many challenges and many learnings, as you would expect when adapting to an entirely new situation.
 In this sense, we will continue to adapt and improve our support to employees over this period based on our shared experience and their feedback.
 As a result, we believe that – despite the very serious and worrying nature of COVID-19 – by continuing to work together and supporting each other, that we as a business, a workforce, and as a society in general, can ultimately be much stronger for it.

 Finally, we would like to end by saying to our customers and any other business in our industry that we extend this unwavering commitment of support to you in this time – not just through our continued level of service to you, but for anything you might require.
 Don’t hesitate to pick up the phone to us – we will do whatever we can to help.